chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 <h4>Disjunction</h4>

 Joins a set of subconditions with the logical `or` operator.
 Passes if any chained condition passes.
 The chained conditions are evaluated in a succeed-fast short-circuit manner.
-As soon as one chained condition succeeds, no other conditions are evaluated, and the disjunction fails.
+As soon as one chained condition succeeds, no other conditions are evaluated, and the disjunction succeeds.

 ```
 (a condition)